A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Multi-scale representation of clumps and YSOs in NGC 2264

-A column density image is also computed, and used in Section \ref{Subsection:SpatialDistribution}.
-This image at 18.2" resolution is provided by \texttt{getsf}'s method \texttt{highres}.
-This image is derived as follow.
-Using the [160-500]$\mu m$ emission images, density and temperature images at different resolutions are computed by fitting the spectral energy distribution (SED), assuming optically thin thermal emission.
-These images are then recombined altogether to produce a high resolution density image that contain spatial information from all images at all resolutions.
-More detailed information about \texttt{getsf} source extraction method can be found in \citet{menshchikov_multiscale_2021}.
+A column density image was also computed, which is used in Section \ref{Subsection:SpatialDistribution}.
+This image at 18.2" resolution is provided by the \texttt{getsf} method \texttt{highres}.
+This image was derived as follow.
+Using the [160-500]$\mu m$ emission images, {column} density and temperature images at different resolutions were computed by fitting the spectral energy distribution (SED), assuming optically thin thermal emission.
+These images were then recombined to produce a high-resolution image {of column density} that contains spatial information from all images at all resolutions.
+More detailed information about the \texttt{getsf} source extraction method can be found in \citet{menshchikov_multiscale_2021}.